KiCad/kicad-source-mirror/Documentation/development/compiling.md

 As of version 5 of [GNU GCC][], using the default configuration of downloading, patching, and building of Boost 1.54 will cause the KiCad build to fail.
 Therefore a newer version of Boost must be used to build KiCad.
 If your system has Boost 1.56 or greater installed, you job is straight forward.
-Configure your KiCad build using `-DKICAD_SKIP_BOOST=ON`.
 If your system does not have Boost 1.56 or greater installed, you will have to download and [build Boost][] from source.
 If you are building Boost on windows using [MinGW][] you will have to apply the Boost patches in the KiCad source [patches folder][].

 [download]: http://kicad-pcb.org/download/